Last Updated on March 31, 2021 by Helga Dosa

 Potenza is located in the Basilicata region in southern Italy.
 The city is one of the highest regional capitals in Italy and overlooks the Basento valley.
 During the time of the Romans, Potenza had taken the side of the enemies of Rome during the wars against the Brutti.
-However in 216 BC the Romans had again acquired Potenza and had used it as a military camp.
+However, in 216 BC the Romans had again acquired Potenza and had used it as a military camp.

-The city is spread out over an area of 173 sq. km with the population of approximately 68,000.
+The city is spread out over an area of 173 sq. km with a population of approximately 68,000.
 Over the years Potenza has suffered destruction through the bombings of World War II as well as many earthquakes.

-Attractions in Potenza
+Attractions in Potenza, Italy

 Duomo of San Gerardo

 The Duomo of San Gerardo is the most important religious place in the city.
 The cathedral was originally built in the 12th century but had to be renovated in the 18th century quite heavily.
-From the original structure the beautiful rose window and the apse still remain and these are the most noteworthy aspects of the cathedral.
+From the original structure, the beautiful rose window and the apse still remain and these are the most noteworthy aspects of the cathedral.
 The interiors are quite beautifully decorated.

 Church of San Francesco

 The church of San Francesco dates back to the 13th century.
 The church is mainly worth a visit due to its beautiful interiors.
 The bell tower and the portal were added later in the 15th century to the church.
 Inside the church is a beautiful Madonna done in the Byzantine style and De Grasis Sepulchre, both dating back to the 13th century.
 Although, not as important as the cathedral the church is still worth visiting.

 The Torre Guevara is the only remaining tower from the ancient castle that used to stand in the location.
 The other towers and the castle itself had been completely destroyed long back.
 The architecture of the tower is quite noteworthy.
 Today the tower is mainly used for various art exhibits and shows.

 Palazzo Loffredo, Potenza